 Geographic Scope: Worldwide

-Countries: Bangladesh, Botswana, Burundi, Cote d'Ivoire, Dominican Republic, Guinea, Guyana, India, Mali, Namibia, Nigeria, Senegal, Tanzania, Ukraine
+Countries: Bangladesh, Botswana, Burkina Faso, Burundi, Cameroon, Cote d'Ivoire, Dominican Republic, Guinea, Guyana, India, Madagascar, Mali, Namibia, Nigeria, Senegal, Sierra Leone, Tanzania, Ukraine

 Services: Technical Assistance, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Training, Capacity Development, Knowledge Management

-Technical Expertise: Applied Technology, Health Systems Strengthening, Research, Monitoring, and Evaluation
+Technical Expertise: Applied Technology, Health Information Systems, Health Systems Strengthening, Research, Monitoring, and Evaluation

 A key element of impactful public health programs is quality, available data to inform decisionmaking.
 The best strategies, policies and programs to improve health arise from reliable data on health-related outcomes, typically generated through monitoring and evaluation or health information systems.